brysah/listing-users/README.md

 ## How to Run Locally 🏃‍♂️

 1. Clone the repository to your local machine.
-2. Navigate to the project directory  `cd listing-users`.
 3. Install dependencies by running  `npm install`.
 4. Start the development server with  `npm run dev`.
 5. Access the application in your web browser .